-“I hate my life” – perhaps you’ve uttered this when you spill your coffee on your way to an important meeting or when you find yourself stuck in traffic, but what happens when you actually mean it?
-What can you do when waking up every morning starts to feel like a chore and not a gift?
-Because, let’s be honest, life is hard a lot of the time.
+“I hate my life!”
+Perhaps you’ve uttered this when you spill your coffee on your way to an important meeting or when you find yourself stuck in traffic, but what happens when you actually mean it?
+What can you do when waking up every morning starts to feel like a chore?
+Let’s be honest—life is hard a lot of the time.
 But it can also be beautiful, joyous, and exciting.
-So how do you learn to let go of the anger, pain, and frustration and focus on the positives?

 Understanding Why You Hate Your Life